fliptopbox/titan/extension/README.md

 ## Why the extension?

 For a while I have wanted a project where I could unintrusively improve the user interface by leveragin the Google Chrome Extenson API.
 ACTs is an legacy system, that uses ASCII art to render the mainboard and battlelands.
 To me an absolute ideal candidate for my experiment.
-I played TITAN alot in my youth.
+I played TITAN alot in my youth, and the functional UI is missing the graphical charm of the game.

 # What does it do?